OneinfinityN7/Cache-Refresh-SillyTavern/README.md

 2.  **Install the Extension:** In SillyTavern, go to the Extensions menu (the puzzle piece icon).
 Click the "Install extension" button (top right) and enter: https://github.com/OneinfinityN7/Cache-Refresh-SillyTavern
 3.  **Enable the Extension:** In the Extensions menu, you'll find a new "Cache Refresher" panel containing all the extension's options.

-## Features

-* **Automatic Cache Refreshing:** Keeps your model's cache warm by sending periodic minimal requests.
-* **Truncation Toggle:** A scissors/text icon button next to the send button lets you switch between using full or truncated message history for cache refreshing.
-* **Configurable Caching Depth:** Set how many message exchanges to include in truncated refreshes.
-* **Visual Indicators:** Status display shows refresh count and countdown timer.

 ## Troubleshooting

 *   **Extension Not Appearing:** Ensure you've installed the extension correctly and restarted SillyTavern.